If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 We’re talking about Bruce McArthur, the Toronto Serial Killer making headlines right now.
-If you haven’t read Part One of this story, I suggest you do so to learn about who McArthur is, where he comes from and what his history was before he was arrested for being a damn serial killer.
-Because it’s fucking interesting and disturbing.
+If you haven’t read Part One of this story, I suggest you do so to learn about who McArthur is, where he comes from and what his history was before he was arrested for being a fucking serial killer.
+Because it’s interesting and disturbing.
 Exactly what you want from your true crime, right?!

 You can find that post here.